How is apple cider made?

 A huge stride forward in the making of jams and jellies was the good wife's discovery how much a little lemon juice, giving a slight tartness, adds to the gastronomic delight.

-"Every day is an awakening, you will never grow old.
+"Every day is an awakening, you will never become old.

 You will just keep growing."